LassoSoft/LassoGuide/lasso_guide_source/operations/curl.rst

    specify the data to post in an HTTP POST operation.
 The value can be either bytes or a string.
 You must make sure that the data is formatted the way you want the server to receive it; curl will not convert or encode it for you.
-   Most web servers will assume this data will be url-encoded.
+   Most web servers will assume this data will be URL encoded.

    Using `CURLOPT_POSTFIELDS` implies `CURLOPT_POST`; that option will be automatically set along with all of its other side effects.